Where to go on holiday in January 2020 & 2021 for the best weather

 Days are hot, sunny and dry with only moderate heat and humidity, although evenings can be surprisingly cool.
 Given its lack of cloud cover, which is hugely beneficial by day, Gambia doesn't retain the sun's warmth, so the temperature can drop by as much as 50% after dusk to around 16°C.

 This, combined with the cooling currents of the Atlantic, also prevent the sea from heating up too much; while it's warm enough for some to enjoy you might want to sniff out accommodation with a heated pool.
-Flights to Banjul are available from Thomas Cook Airlines.
+Flights to Banjul are available from Turkish Airlines.

 - Flight time from London: 8 hours